EliaTogni/Univault/Classes/Simulation.md

 $\lambda$ is the value expected from a phenomenon that assumes low values with much higher probability than high values.
 Hence, the probability of this phenomenon decreases exponentially

-The cumulative distribution function of an exponential Random Variable is given by
+The cumulative distribution function of an exponential random variable is given by

 $$f(x) = \int_{0}^{x}{\lambda e^{-\lambda x}dx} = 1 - e^{-\lambda x}, \quad 0 < x < \infty$$

 ![[ExponentialRandomVariable.png]]

-This Random Variable is very useful to model the lifetime of an object or, in general, breakdowns of machines.
+This random variable is very useful to model the lifetime of an object or, in general, breakdowns of machines.
 This is due to the **Memoryless property**, that is, the probability $P[X > s + t | X > s] = P[X > t]$, where $s + t$ are constants.
 To understand why the above is called the memoryless property, imagine that X represents the lifetime of some unit, and consider the probability that a unit of age $s$ will survive an additional time $t$.
 This property is telling that the probability that a machine breaks down after, for example, $15$ minutes knowing that no breakdown occurred for the first $10$ minutes equals the probability that the machine will break down in $5$ minutes.

 Proof: